Karin Liltorp

-Karin Liltorp (born 6 May 1972) is a Danish politician and Member of the Folketing for Copenhagen from the Moderates.
-Alongside sixteen other members of The Moderates, Liltorp was elected to the Folketing in November 2022.
+Karin Liltorp (born 6 May 1972) is a Danish politician and a member of the Folketing for Copenhagen from the Moderates.
+Alongside sixteen other members of the Moderates, Liltorp was elected to the Folketing in November 2022.
 She was her party's spokesperson on global environment, higher education, research and the European Union.
 In February 2025, she announced she was leaving the party.
-She joined The Alternative a short time later.
+She joined the Alternative a short time later.